Skip to main content

 } else {

-// If not already registered, you can register the user
+// If not registered yet, register the user with the new identifier

 method: "POST",